tristanjwilliams19/Tristans-Projects/README.md

 * [WarrenNolan.com](https://www.warrennolan.com/basketball/2022/stats-adv-efg-percent)​
 * [NCAA.com](https://www.ncaa.com/brackets/basketball-men/d1/2022)
 * [Kenpom.com](https://kenpom.com/)

-(Replace with full formatted links)

 ---

-## 💡 Business / Analytics Takeaway
+## 💡 Analytical Takeaway

 Even in high-variance environments like March Madness, elite teams consistently share measurable efficiency and strength-of-schedule characteristics.
 While upsets remain part of the tournament’s appeal, data can meaningfully improve bracket strategy and team evaluation.

 ---

-**Disclaimer:** This analysis is for educational and analytical purposes only and is not gambling advice.
+**Disclaimer:** This analysis is for analytical purposes only and is not gambling advice.